Eric McWoods: ZTE

 In January 2020, McWoods moved to Hungarian side ZTE of the NB I.

-Balzan FC
+Balzan

-In the summer of 2020, McWoods moved to Balzan F.C. of the Maltese Premier League.
+In the summer of 2020, McWoods moved to Balzan of the Maltese Premier League.

 Finn Harps

-After a short spell in Jordan with Al-Aqaba, McWoods moved to the League of Ireland Premier Division to join Finn Harps.
+After a short spell in Jordan with Al-Aqaba, McWoods moved to the League of Ireland Premier Division to join Finn Harps for the 2022 season.

+Sandviken

+On March 2, 2023, McWoods signed for Swedish side Sandvikens IF.

+Cliftonville

+On 30 January 2025, McWoods signed for NIFL Premiership club Cliftonville after a year out of the game.